OpenVoiceOS/community-docs/docs/converse.md

 ### Making a Skill Active

-There are occasions where a Skill has not been triggered by the User but it should still be considered "Active".
+There are occasions where a Skill has not been triggered by the User, but it should still be considered "Active".

 In the case of our Ice Cream Skill - we might have a function that will execute when the customers order is ready.
 At this point, we also want to be responsive to the customers thanks, so we call `self.make_active()` to manually add our Skill to the front of the Active Skills List.